-Zone 2 extends out from zone 1; it is a transition zone between the heavily thinned area near the house to a more traditional forest setting.
+Zone 2 extends out from zone 1; it is a transition zone between the heavily thinned area near the structure to a more traditional forest setting.
 In this zone, some clusters of trees are acceptable if there is adequate spacing between clusters.
-Suppressed trees made up all of the removals.

-At this site, zone 2 extends from the outer edge of zone 1 to the property line.
+At your site, zone 2 extends from the outer edge of zone 1 for a total distance of 75 feet.
 In this zone, limb remaining trees to a height of eight feet.
 As you approach the outer edge of zone 2, reduce limbing height to six feet.
 Lower branches of young, small trees in this zone should be limbed to one third of the tree's height.